mbokulic/notes/data_science/general_machine_learning.md

 Common approaches for validation

-- holodout set: split the training set into two parts, typically 80/20%
+- holdout set: split the training set into two parts, typically 80/20%
 - leave-p-out: you divide the training set into not p (training) and p (test).
 You test every permutation of this.
 Becomes computationally intractable for large N. Leave-one-out is simpler and easier to compute, and k-folds is an approximation to leave-p-out
 - k-folds means splitting the dataset randomly into k sets, and use each set as the test set with the rest as the training set.
 An issue for me is how to decide how many folds.
 Jeff Leek says smaller k = less variance, more bias, larger k = more variance, less bias.
 K-fold is more useful if you have a small dataset.
 - leave-one-out is k-folds where $k = N$.
 Ie, you use only one datapoint to test the model you trained on the others.
 Computationally intensive.
 UWA machine learning course suggests that the "best approximation to the generalization error of the model" is when you use leave-one-out (I guess because the training set size here is closest to the actual size).